libfuse/sshfs/sshfs.rst

 -o opt,[opt...]
-   mount options, see below for details.
-A a variety of SSH options can be given here as well, see the manual pages for *sftp(1)* and *ssh_config(5)*.
+   Mount options, see below for details.
+A variety of SSH options can be given here as well, see the manual pages for *sftp(1)* and *ssh_config(5)*.

 -h, --help
-   print help and exit.
+   Print help and exit.

 -V, --version
-   print version information and exit.
+   Print version information and exit.

 -d, --debug
-   print debugging information.
+   Print debugging information.

 -p PORT
-   equivalent to '-o port=PORT'
+   Equivalent to '-o port=PORT'.

 -f
-   do not daemonize, stay in foreground.
+   Do not daemonize, stay in foreground.

 -s
-   Single threaded operation.
+   Single-threaded operation.

 -C
-   equivalent to '-o compression=yes'
+   Equivalent to '-o compression=yes'.

 -F ssh_configfile
-   specifies alternative ssh configuration file
+   Specifies alternative SSH configuration file.

 -1
-   equivalent to '-o ssh_protocol=1'
+   Equivalent to '-o ssh_protocol=1'.

 -o reconnect
-   automatically reconnect to server if connection is interrupted.
+   Automatically reconnect to server if connection is interrupted.
 Attempts to access files that were opened before the reconnection will give errors and need to be re-opened.